How to keep clients loyal and happy

 13. Treat your employees well

 Your employees are your key asset when it comes to offering exceptional service and experience.
+Equipping staff with a company card is a great way for them to feel more part of the business.
 Treat them well and reward them well.
 Train them, listen to them and give them a reason to love your employer brand.

 14. Have the right attitude